dhananjaypai08/ZkDNS/README.md

 **Usage and benefits:**
 1. Provides an additional network option for domain tokenization.
-2. Integrates with Chainlink VRF Automation for upkeep checks, ensuring system availability and alerting capabilities.
+2. Integrates with Chainlink  Automation for upkeep checks, ensuring system availability and alerting capabilities.

 **What makes it stand out:** The integration with Chillz expands the reach of ZkDNS, making it more accessible to a wider range of users and enhancing its interoperability across different blockchain ecosystems.